All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 For example:

-• Good: an artist uses AI to generate sketches, which are then refined manually.
+• Good: an artist uses AI to generate sketches, which they then refine manually.

 • Bad: a website floods Google with hundreds of identical "articles" about cold treatment, rewritten by a neural network.